KletskovG/accounting/README.md

 ### HTTP

 ### TODO
-    * Implement update and report commands
-    * Use Cobra validation options for command args
     * HTTP Server
     * DB module should not log fatal errors to prevent app from crash
     * Last time finished on Update command implementation - check how DB works and implement CLI verison of command